inaka/elvis_core/doc_rules/elvis_style/consistent_generic_type.md

 # Consistent Generic Type

-Use `term()` or `any()` consistently for types in specs.
+Use `term()` or `any()` consistently when specifying types in specs.

 > Works on `.beam` file?
 Yes!

 ## Problematic code

-This is a convention for consistency, not a code problem.
+This is a convention aimed at ensuring consistency, rather than a coding issue.

-Depending on your choice the problematic code can be
+Depending on your choice, the problematic code may be:

 ```erlang
 -type mytype :: any(). % the default "problematic"